-Master Packet Repeat Setting Description Default Setting: 3 Options: In a Modbus I/O system, the serial Master must have a Master Packet Repeat parameter setting of 2 or higher.
-Terminal Menu: (5) Edit MultiPoint Parameters > (1) Master Packet Repeat Description In a Point-to-MultiPoint network, Slaves do not acknowledge transmissions from the Master.
-If Slaves did acknowledge all data transmissions, in a large network, the Master would soon become overwhelmed with acknowledgments from the Slaves.
-Without acknowledgments, 100% confidence every Slave has received every packet cannot be met.
+Master Packet Repeat Setting Description Default Setting: 3 Options: Any number between 0 and 9 .
+Terminal Menu: (5) Edit MultiPoint Parameters > (1) Master Packet Repeat Description In a Point-to-MultiPoint network, Slave radios do not acknowledge transmissions from the Master.
+If Slave radios did acknowledge all data transmissions, in a large network, the Master would soon become overwhelmed with acknowledgments from the Slaves.
+Without acknowledgments, 100% confidence every Slave radio has received every packet cannot be met.
+To address this issue, change the Master Packet Repeat parameter, assigning a value between 0 (the packet is transmitted once) to 9 (the packet is transmitted 10 times).
+For networks with solid RF links, this parameter should be set to a low value (e.g., 1 or 2 ).
+If a network has some weak or marginal links it should be set with higher values.